Travis Strikes Again: No More Heroes

-is an action-adventure hack and slash video game developed and published by Grasshopper Manufacture for the Nintendo Switch.
+is a 2019 action-adventure game developed and published by Grasshopper Manufacture for the Nintendo Switch.
 It was released worldwide on January 18, 2019.
-It was ported to the PlayStation 4 and Windows later that year.
-The Switch version Directed by Goichi Suda, the game is part of the No More Heroes franchise and features series protagonist Travis Touchdown fighting Badman, the father of Bad Girl (a boss character in the first game).
+It was released for the PlayStation 4 and Windows by Marvelous later that year.
+Directed by Goichi Suda, the game is part of the No More Heroes franchise and features series protagonist Travis Touchdown fighting Badman, the father of Bad Girl (a boss character in the first game).
 The two are drawn into a possessed video game console, and must fight through its various games.
-As the first title he has directed since the first No More Heroes, Suda collaborated with several indie developers to feature elements from their games in Travis Strikes Again.
+As the first title he has directed since the first No More Heroes, Suda collaborated with numerous indie developers to feature elements from their games in Travis Strikes Again.
 While part of the No More Heroes series, Suda does not consider the game a direct sequel to the previous title No More Heroes 2: Desperate Struggle, but a fresh start for the character Travis.

-Travis Strikes Again: No More Heroes received mixed reviews upon release, with critics praising its story and imaginative presentation, while finding the game play aspects repetitive.
+Travis Strikes Again: No More Heroes received mixed reviews upon release, with critics praising its story and imaginative presentation, while finding the gameplay aspects repetitive.
 Five months after the game's initial release, No More Heroes III was announced at E3 2019, acting as a follow-up to the game, and a proper sequel to the series, released on the Nintendo Switch on August 27, 2021.

 Gameplay

 In a change for the series, Travis Strikes Again: No More Heroes is played from a top-down perspective.
 As Travis, players are tasked with going through multiple video games and defeating the bugs in each game.
 The levels are inspired by various video game genres such as platforming games and role-playing games.
 Despite this, gameplay and combat itself predominantly plays out as a hack and slash similar to that of previous No More Heroes titles, occasionally undergoing perspective changes and introducing new gimmicks or minigames that are pertinent to the genre of each individual game.

 New to the series is the ability to equip "Skill Chips" (named after Gundam models) that allow the player to utilize an array of special attacks, ranging from a scattergun-type blast to an orbital laser.
 At the end of each game, the player faces against its residing boss.
 The game supports two-player co-op with single Joy-Con support, where the second player controls Badman.

 Travis can return to his trailer at any time during game play, where the player can purchase new attire to wear, and access the "Death Drive MK-II", which hosts the video games the player will explore.
 From the trailer, the player can also access "Travis Strikes Back" - an adventure mode designed as a classic visual novel where Travis explores the real world in search for "Death Balls" that contain the Death Drive's video games.